 “Without access to this kind of equipment Rhianna’s skills would be nowhere near where they are now – and her confidence grown so much.
 Thank you from the bottom of our hearts.”

 Therapy Focus’ GIVE Program is made possible by generous donations from the Western Australian community.
-Therapy Focus clients, their families and carers can apply to the GIVE Program for funding grants to purchase items that promote Independence, participation and social inclusion of people living with disability.
+Therapy Focus customers, their families and the people in their support networks can apply to the GIVE Program for funding grants to purchase items that promote independence, participation and social inclusion of people living with disability.

 Provide life-changing support